funcool/buddy-sign/doc/04-cms.md

 ;; => #{:foo :bar}
 ```

-Then, you also will be able validate the signed message based in its age:
+Then, you also will be able validate the signed message based on its age:

 ```clojure
 (cm/unsign data "secret" {:max-age (* 15 60)})
 ;; => ExceptionInfo: "Token is older than 1427836475"
 ```

-**NOTE:** Only `:max-age` validation is bundlind all other validation
+**NOTE:** Only `:max-age` validation is bundled all other validation
-are delegated to the user code.
+is delegated to the user code.